 Resuscitate an old brand – or the famous “under new management”

-PR – did I mention that Ben’s Beef Jerky has a scholarship program for high school students? www.bensbeefjerky.com
+PR – get a story out that you have a scholarship program for high school students

 Problems with Advertising

 For everything that I see, Lethbridge is the same as every other city in Canada.
-There a mix of good advertising, bad advertising, good practices and not so good practices.
-I think the biggest problems come from (1) one overly high expectations about the power of advertising, (2) the opposite, not advertising because ‘I don’t need to’ and the reason some people may not like me, (3) letting a graphic designer,web designer, print shop, radio or TV station create the ad for you.
+There’s mix of good advertising, bad advertising, good practices and not so good practices.
+I think the biggest problems come from (1) overly high expectations about the power of advertising, (2) the opposite, not advertising because ‘I don’t need to’ and, the reason some people may not like this post … (3) letting a graphic designer, web designer, print shop, radio or TV station create the ad for you.
 These five resources have a place in the whole process but they should never be thought of as a one-stop solution.